craighillelson/on-call/README.md

 * list_pto.py - lists shifts and the employees for each shift who will be on pto
 * pto.csv - stores pto data
 * pto.py - populates PTO dictionary with data from "pto.csv"
+* remove_employee.py - removes employee from "employees.csv," unassigns pto shifts assigned to that employee, and updates the on-call schedule